 What is going to happen to the staff currently employed at The Table?

 We will be offering staff open positions in the organization.
 Those staff would move to positions at the Wedge or Linden Hills starting after the Table closes.

 We plan to have Sunday, July 19 as our last day of operation.

 When it is stated as a temporary closure, what does this mean?

-We anticipate being closed at least 6 months – through the end of 2020.
+We anticipate being closed until the spring of 2021.
 We will use this time to evaluate changing community needs and determine how to best use the space.

 Does this closure include the commissary, catering and bakehouse?